diyaradj/Data-analysis-projects/Analysis of COVID-19 data.md

 GROUP BY r.iso_code, r.continent, r.location
 HAVING checking_dup > 1;
 ```
-Next, I check whether there are observations with iso_code that contain more than three characters as it is supposed to.
+Valid iso_code consists of three characters.
+So I check whether there are observations with iso_code that contain more than three characters.
 > ###### Query
 ```
 SELECT c.iso_code